AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Frequently Asked Questions

-A speeding ticket will stay on your record in New York for four years, or 10 to 15 years if the speeding offense involved drugs or alcohol.
+A speeding ticket stays on your record in New York for four years, or 10 to 15 years if the speeding offense involved drugs or alcohol.
 That is how long the associated points stay on your driving record, according to the state’s Department of Motor Vehicles, and the number of points you have can influence your insurance costs.
+However, most insurers only look back 3 to 5 years on your record when determining your insurance rates.

 No, speed camera tickets do not affect insurance premiums in New York because the camera identifies only the vehicle, not the driver.
 While you will be charged $50 for the offense, you won’t have any points added to your license, and your premium will not increase.

 If you believe you were guilty of speeding in New York, you should plead guilty.
-However, if you believe the ticket was wrongly issued, it’s worth pleading not guilty to potentially avoid fines and imprisonment.
+However, if you believe the ticket was wrongly issued, you should plead not guilty to potentially avoid fines and imprisonment.

 https://trafficsafety.ny.gov/penalties-speeding